Van Cortlandt Park: Trails

 The John Muir Trail (1.5 mi, moderate) is the park's only east–west trail that connects the three northern forested areas.
 It was established in 1997.
 Various species of trees and flowering plants can be seen along the trail, such as northern red oak, sweetgum, and tulips.
 There is a large, steep hill in the center of the trail.

 The Cass Gallagher Nature Trail (1.4 mi, moderate/difficult) is the hardest trail in the park.
 It was given its current name in 1984, named after a local resident who was a fervent advocate of preserving the park's environment.
 Shaped as a loop, it extends through the rocky forests of the park's northwestern portion.
 It was once a "self-guided interpretive nature trail" where hikers could observe natural elements along the trail.
 Along this trail, there is a "thick undergrowth" beneath a "canopy" of deciduous trees that date back centuries.
 However, logging and forest fires have killed some of these trees.
 Pioneer species, which inhabit the plots of the forest destroyed by logging and fire, include sumac and black locusts.
 There is also an outcropping of Fordham gneiss, the last vestige of a giant mountain chain that used to run through this area until the Wisconsin glaciation.
 The exposed rocks also contain mica and quartz.
 There have been many sightings of bird species along this trail, such as those of woodpeckers, owls, quail and pheasants.
 This trail repeatedly crosses a 3 mi cross-country trail.

 A bikeway runs east from the golf course's clubhouse to connect to the Mosholu Parkway bike path.
 Some trail sections are a part of the East Coast Greenway, a 3000 mi trail system connecting Maine to Florida.
+The proposed Harlem River Greenway, which started construction in 2025, would connect Van Cortlandt Park with Randalls Island to the south.